teamputtygen/hn-docs/docs/support.rst

 The support services will be offered in English by either native speakers or minimum “B2” level.
-Support may also be available in the local languages of the partners (e.g. French ot German).
+Support may also be available in the local languages of the partners (e.g. French or German).